 How to decide whether to take an expired drug

 “Given that Americans currently spend more than $300 billion annually on prescription medications,” the JAMA report states, “extending drug expiration dates could yield enormous health-care expenditure savings.”
-If the expiration date has passed—even years ago—you should consider what the drug is and what you’re taking it for.
-If the drug is one of the exceptions—or if your life depends on the drug being 100 percent effective—get an unexpired version.
+If the expiration date has passed, you should consider what the drug is and what you’re taking it for.
+If it’s one of the exceptions—or if your life depends on the drug—pony up for the unexpired version.
 Otherwise, it might be okay to use.
 To be sure it’s safe and if you have further questions, check with a pharmacist—they tend to know a lot more than they reveal.

 - Journal of Allergy and Clinical Immunology: In Practice: